Level-2/Transphporm/README.md

 `data(users)` reads `$data['users']` as supplied in PHP.

-`iteration()` points at the value for the current iteration.
-So this code outputs:
+`iteration(name)` points at the value for the current iteration and reads the `name` property.
+This code outputs:

 ```php